brave/web-discovery-project/README.md

 ### Patterns

 There are prod and test versions of the patterns file.
 Test patterns are used for tests only.
-Prod patterns are fetched from CDN (https://patterns.hpn.brave.com/patterns.gz).
+Prod patterns are fetched from CDN (https://patterns.wdp.brave.com/patterns.gz).
 If you have to change patterns during development you need to:
 1. Serve a gzipped patterns file locally using an HTTP server.
 2. Update patterns URL for your environment in [the config file](./configs/common/urls.js) to point to your locally served file.
-3. Disable the signature verification of a patterns file by setting `WDP_PATTERNS_SIGNING` option to `true` in the config file for your environment.
+3. Disable the signature verification of a patterns file by setting `WDP_PATTERNS_SIGNING` option to `false` in the config file for your environment.
 For `sandbox` environment such file is [/configs/sandbox.js](./configs/sandbox.js).

 ## Useful commands